 - Easier resolution to specific problems

 - Improved self esteem

-I am an associate member of the Australian Somatic Psychotherapy Association, a provisional member of the Psychotherapy and Counselling Federation of Australia (PACFA) and belong to the International Association for Relational Psychoanalysis and Psychotherapy (IARPP) and Australian Association of AcuEnergetics® Practitioners.
+I am an associate member of the Australian Somatic Psychotherapy Association, a provisional member of the Psychotherapy and Counselling Federation of Australia (PACFA) and belong to the International Association for Relational Psychoanalysis and Psychotherapy (IARPP).
 I practice in accordance with the stringent ethical guidelines of PACFA.

 I am a fully qualified Contemporary Somatic Psychotherapist, trained in self-psychology/inter-subjectivity and mindfulness.
 In this approach, I attune to the client’s experience and respond in a relational manner.
 My work is grounded in the latest research in neurobiology, trauma theory, developmental and attachment theory.
 I hold a Masters in Counselling and Applied Psychotherapy, a Diploma of Contemporary Somatic Psychotherapy, B.Sc.
 (Hons I) and MBA.